ChristianYamane/ChristianYamane.github.io/pages/about.md

 permalink: /about
 ---

 Christian Yamane is a writer, director and producer based out of San Diego.
+He artfully blends the elements of animation into his live-action films, using a denpa aesthetic as his backdrop to create films that he has yet to see.
+Creating boring films is his biggest fear so his work tends to be visually striking and genre bending; making sure his films are distinctive, yet his.

-Most of his experience comes from directing/producing narrative films, music videos, and specialized ads.
-Known for his absurd stories and unique visual style, he aims to make films that defy conventional storytelling!
+Most of his experience comes from writing, directing, producing narrative films, music videos, and fashion ads.
+Known for his absurd stories and unique visual style, he aims to make films that defy conventional storytelling.

-Other production experiences include unit production manager, assistant director, script supervisor, and production assistant.

-If you would like to work with Christian, you can contact him at christianyamanefilms@gmail.com